gardener/gardener-extension-provider-aws/BYO-GAPS.md

 ### Decision

-`pending` — either delete the usage-doc duplicate, or repurpose it as a short user-facing entry point that links to the proposal.
+Resolved by commit `e1b874cc`.
+The duplicate file `docs/usage/flexible-network-configuration.md` was deleted; the content now lives only in `docs/proposals/flexible-network-configuration.md`.

 ### Status

-`pending`.
+`resolved`.
+Needs a reply on the GitHub thread to close the loop.

 ---